fortrabbit/help/docs/install-symfony.md

 ## MySQL

 Until now you just deployed some code.
-If you want to use Doctrine and MySql it requires some more tinkering to make it yours.
+If you want to use Doctrine and MySQL it requires some more tinkering to make it yours.

 ### Configuration